teia-community/teia-docs/wiki/Governance-on-Teia.md

 Discussions are currently ongoing if we should allow core team members into a representative role or not.
 As things stand, it looks like a few reps might indeed be part of the core team but this might be revisited in the future as DAO evolves.

-However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group.
 Leaders within these groups are being nominated by the community and [will be included in the weaving of the new Teia DAO](https://github.com/teia-community/teia-docs/wiki/Governance-on-Teia#representatives-contract).

+However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group and the team is looking for people interested in working on the equity governance for Teia: Both members of equity seeking communities as well as volunteers that are interested in helping with this are invited to join the discussion on discord.

+## Voting procedure

+### DAO proposals
+DAO proposals are legally binding for the Teia DAO LLC and can be submitted by ANY member via the DAO user interface on teia.art.
+DAO proposals can only have YES/NO options and need to pass the quorum in order to succeed.

+In practice, this will mean that DAO proposals will need a lot of attention and discussion to gather enough votes to pass the quorum and prevent unrealistic or short-sighted proposals from going through with only a few positive votes and without enough "no" votes.

+Of course, DAO proposals still need to be in line with Teia's core values and be lawful.
+To ensure this, the DAO guardian role will be able to cancel proposals (at least for now) - the guardian doesn't have to be an individual; it can also be another multisig, for example.

 ## DAO Smart-Contract Development

 Smart contract developer [Jagracar](https://twitter.com/jagracar) currently leads the smart-contract development needed for the tech side of Teia DAO, and the #smart-contract working group in Discord is currently discussing and improving those contract codes.

-### The DAO token
+### The $TEIA token contract

 code: https://github.com/teia-community/teia-smart-contracts/blob/main/python/contracts/daoToken.py